sap-tutorials/Tutorials/tutorials/opps-basic-scenario-redeem-multicode-coupon/opps-basic-scenario-reserve_and_redeem_multi-code_coupon.md

 <!-- border -->![Calculation success](calculation_request_success.png)

-With this, the **Calculation** service has calculated the effective sales price for the coffee machine as EURO 950 by applying the promotion **Buy a coffee machine and show the coupon COFFEELOVER to get EURO 50 off**.
+With this, the **Calculation** service has calculated the effective sales price for the coffee machine as EURO 950 by applying the promotion **Buy a coffee machine and show the coupon COFFEE LOVER to get EURO 50 off**.
 It then returns the effective sales price to the POS.

 ### Redeem the Coupon Code

-You can now redeem the coupon code for the multi-code coupon **COFFEELOVER** using the Coupon Management service.
+You can now redeem the coupon code for the multi-code coupon **COFFEE LOVER** using the Coupon Management service.

-* Scenario: The customer has completed the purchase of the coffee machine for which he used the coupon **COFFEELOVER** with the respective coupon code.
+* Scenario: The customer has completed the purchase of the coffee machine for which he used the coupon **COFFEE LOVER** with the respective coupon code.
 The POS system calls the **Coupon Management** service to redeem the coupon code.
 The redemption information is returned to the system which then confirms the completion of the purchase.

 * Desired Result: The coupon code is redeemed.